The Roeliff Jansen Historical Society

 In addition, the label misclassifies Dr. Johnson as

 Rev. Wesley Johnson.
-This error is understandable since many of the administrators of the early Liberia settlements
+This error is understandable since many

 were religious ministers.)